CROSoftware/slate/source/index.html.md

 |username|query|string(email)|true|The email address registered for an account.
 Access control is based on the username.|
 |password|query|string(password)|true|ASCII string.
 Min length 6, max length 32. |
 |recaptcha|query|string(recaptcha)|true|ReCaptcha string.|

-#### Detailed descriptions

-**X-TENANT-ID**: Tenant identifier.

-**company_name**: The comapny identifier issued at account creation.
-All caps, no spaces, no special characters.

-**username**: The email address registered for an account.
-Access control is based on the username.
-Usernames must conform to the addr-spec defined in RFC 5322.

-**password**: ASCII string.
-Min length 6, max length 32.

-**recaptcha**: ReCaptcha string.

 > Example responses